Rock the Casbah & An African Prom

 Karim Saada is Algerian born, and his music reflects a kind of traditonal, rootsy take on the music.
 (It garnered him a Juno nomination in 2009.)
 It was his first Toronto appearance, and likely won't be the last.
 The crowd loved the infectious rhythms and multi-layered harmonies, and the large band included a fiddler while he himself played banjo, mandolin and acoustic guitar.

-The Africa Project, you'll know that their collaborations came about as a result of Bela's search for the origins of his instrument in Africa.
+, you'll know that their collaborations came about as a result of Bela's search for the origins of his instrument in Africa.
 Bela began the set on his own, a humble kind of persona with technically brilliant playing.